Add emojis to PDFs easily for notes, fun, or emphasis. If they’re not showing up right, here’s how to insert, fix, and print them properly.

 Now that you know how to add and troubleshoot emojis in PDFs, why not explore more ways to enhance your documents?

-Smallpdf’s PDF Editor lets you add images, notes, shapes, and yes—emojis—with just a few clicks.
+Smallpdf’s PDF Editor lets you add text, images, shapes, and yes—emojis—with just a few clicks.
 No technical expertise required.

 Ready to create eye-catching PDFs?
 Start your free trial and access our full suite of PDF tools.